 To commemorate this success, a red feather is worn by the representatives from the many organisations that the Foundation has supported at an annual event called Founder’s Day.

 We have used the red feather on the outside of the building as a reminder of this heritage, of our long-standing links with the City and with the Sir John Cass Foundation in particular.
 It also signals our unchanged mission – to prepare students to enter the creative economy as skilled practitioners, whatever their discipline.

 Some of these disciplines would be familiar to Sir John Cass, crafts such as furniture, upholstery and jewellery.
 Others, such as digital film making, interior design and technology or interactive media, may have startled him.
 But we’re sure he would have approved of our ongoing commitment to providing high quality, accessible learning in London.
-From 2019 the wonderful teaching spaces, studios and workshops of the Cass will relocate to the new £125 million London Metropolitan University Campus in Islington where that mission will continue.

 Find out more about the Sir John Cass Foundation.